 Learn The Basics of .htaccess

-Learn the key basics of .htaccess, such as customizing error pages, managing redirects, implementing password protection, enabling cache and expire headers, and restricting user access by IP and files.
+Learn the very basics of .htaccess like customizing error pages, enabling cache and expire headers, managing redirects and password protection.
+Learn how to restrict user access by IP and certain files.

 Basics of .htaccess